 Circadin is used to treat Jet Lag as 'off label'.
 This means that the medicine is being used to treat a condition other than those that it was initially licensed to treat.
 For example, Circadin has been licensed to treat insomnia but can also be used 'off-label' to relieve jet lag.

-This means that there is less established data regarding the effectiveness of this treatment for the condition which it is prescribed and means that the instructions contained in the product information leaflet will not match the condition you are treating.
+This means that there is less established data regarding the effectiveness of this treatment for the condition for which it is prescribed and means that the instructions contained in the product information leaflet will not match the condition you are treating.
 You should always follow the instructions on the dispensing label on your medicine and contact us if you have any questions.

 Benefits of Circadin

-- Decreases time to fall asleep
+- Decreases the time to fall asleep

 - Improves sleep quality

 - No evidence of rebound insomnia, dependence or withdrawal effects